EMS Revenue Maximization Project

 Please note that you will need to provide data for TWO state fiscal years – 2014 & 2015.
 If you utilize an outside billing service many of them are aware of this survey and are prepared to assist you with completing the survey.

-The deadline for submitting your data request is October 1, 2016.
+The deadline for submitting your data request was October 1, 2016.
+Please get your data in asap!
 If you have any questions, please contact PCG at KSEMS@pcgus.com.

 For complete detail on this request or to learn more about this project, check out the KEMSA website page at http://kemsa.org/ems-funding-project.